2027 South Asian Games: Background

-Venues and infrastructure

 It was reported that the Government of Pakistan designated around Rs 2 billion for infrastructure.
 In July 2020, it was announced that the federal government had set forth more than Rs 3.5 billion for the South Asian Games.

-The Pakistan Olympic Association wants to base these Games in Lahore while holding selected sports in other cities which are hubs within the country for each one.
-Gujranwala is being considered for weightlifting and wrestling competitions while Sialkot and Narowal for volleyball.
-Faisalabad is under consideration for handball while along with it, Gojra is under consideration for field hockey.
-Kasur may also be one of the venues.
-It was also reported that the POA intends to organise the football competition in Karachi, Sindh.
+The Pakistan Olympic Association wanted to base the games in Lahore, while Gujranwala was being considered for weightlifting and wrestling competitions while Sialkot and Narowal for volleyball.
+Faisalabad was under consideration for handball while along with it, Gojra was under consideration for field hockey.
+Kasur was also one of the proposed venues.
+It was also reported that the POA intended to organise the football competition in Karachi, Sindh.
 In May 2020, Mardan, Khyber Pakhtunkhwa, expressed hosting events at a gymnasium, despite not being a host city.
 Syed Aqil Shah, President of the Khyber Pakhtunkhwa Olympic Association requested that the POA should include Peshawar as one of the host cities for the Games.

-"We will place athletes in these sports in these cities which are about two hours away by road from Lahore,” Hasan, Vice President of Olympic Council of Asia added.
-Pakistan has hosted the South Asian Games twice before – in 2004 and 1989, both times in Islamabad.
-“We are looking forward to hosting the South Asian Games again.
-It is our turn and we hope that all countries including India will turn up.
-We will ensure that security is high and we will be inviting India.
-I’m very confident that India will accept our invitation".

 On 11 January 2021, Prime Minister Imran Khan gave a go-ahead signal to the Pakistan Olympic Association and the Federal Sports Ministry to host the Games.
 On 15 January 2021, POA President Syed Arif Hasan further said that the venues have almost been finalised and in the next meeting with the federal sports minister on 18 January in Islamabad, several other key decisions would be taken with respect to holding the Games.

-On 12 July 2021, it was confirmed that certain sports will be held in other cities including Faisalabad, Gujranwala, Islamabad and Sialkot.
+On 12 July 2021, it was confirmed that some events will be shared between Faisalabad, Gujranwala, Islamabad and Sialkot.
 On 11 February 2022, it was announced that the government wanted the opening ceremony and closing ceremonies in Islamabad and Lahore, respectively, and for football competitions to be held in Lahore.
+Some sources also stated Karachi as sub host city.
 On 13 February 2022, the government announced plans to hold the event by March 2023 in Lahore, Faisalabad and Islamabad.

+The Games were postponed to March 2024, and later January 2026, before being rescheduled for March 2027.
+In July 2026, KP Governor Faisal Karim Kundi publicly complained about Khyber Pakhtunkhwa being excluded from the 2027 South Asian Games.
+On 23 August 2026, the dates were moved to 3 to 11 April 2027, with Peshawar replacing Faisalabad as one of the host cities.

 The Games

 Participating nations

-Seven countries are expected to complete countries.
+Seven countries are expected to compete.